1769 Seed Archive

 The Welcome Shelter

-In the Wild Lab / Tiaki Taiao, delivered by Pete and Elle Jarratt and co-designed with Longbush Trustees, scientists and mātauranga experts, rare and endangered species are celebrated with a sense of wonder and fun.
-Through ancestral knowledge, science, art and immersive experience, children explore the challenges faced by indigenous plants and animals, and how to safeguard their future.
+In the Wild Lab / Tiaki Taiao workshops, delivered by a team led by Pete Jarratt and co-designed by Pete and Elle Jarratt with Longbush Trustees, scientists and mātauranga experts, rare endangered species are celebrated with a sense of wonder and fun.
+Through ancestral knowledge, science, art and immersive experience, groups explore the challenges faced by indigenous plants and animals, and how to safeguard their future.

 Wild Lab session: Makaraka School